-- (1) This position is assumed at the first Senate meeting of the new academic year by the Assembly member who received the largest number of ballot votes in the relevant election for the current year. - (2) Only tenure-track faculty are eligible to serve as President-Elect. - C. Past President - (1) This position is assumed by the out-going Faculty Senate President.
+- (1) This position is assumed at the first Senate meeting of the new academic year by the Assembly member who received the largest number of ballot votes in the relevant election for the current year. - (2) Only tenure-track faculty are eligible to serve as President-Elect.

+C. Past President

+This position is assumed by the out-going Faculty Senate President.
 If this person is not available to serve, the incoming President, with Faculty Senate approval, will appoint a substitute to serve out the term.

 SECTION 4.
-TERMS OF OFFICE (Article III.
-Membership.
-Section 4 Terms of office)
+TERMS OF OFFICE (ARTICLE III.
+MEMBERSHIP.
+SECTION 4 TERMS OF OFFICE)

 - A. Each Senator assumes his/her position on the first day of the Fall term contract and ends at the conclusion of a Spring term contract.
-Senators may be re-elected for additional terms by the faculty they represent. - B. Recall of Senators - (1) Each faculty academic unit or campus may recall its Senator provided that a replacement is immediately identified. - (2) Each faculty academic unit or campus will provide for its own procedures for recall. - (3) If a Senator is recalled, the Chair, Dean, or the Campus Director shall communicate the recall to the Senate President and identify the replacement Senator before the next Senate meeting.
+Senators may be re-elected for additional terms by the faculty they represent. - B. If special circumstances warrant conducting Faculty Senate business after the conclusion of the Spring term contract, the Faculty Senate President may convene a meeting with the previous year's Senators. - C. Recall of Senators

+- (1) Each faculty academic unit or campus may recall its Senator provided that a replacement is immediately identified. - (2) Each faculty academic unit or campus will provide for its own procedures for recall. - (3) If a Senator is recalled, the Chair, Dean, or the Campus Director shall communicate the recall to the Senate President and identify the replacement Senator before the next Senate meeting.

 SECTION 5.
-COMMITTEES (Article V. Committees)
+COMMITTEES (ARTICLE V. COMMITTEES)

-- A. Permanent Committees (Article V. Section 1) - (1) Executive Council - a.
+A. Permanent Committees (Article V. Section 1)

+(1) Executive Council

+- a.
 Composition of the council - i.
-Voting members of the Executive Committee are the Faculty Senate President, President-Elect and Past President. - b.
-Selection of committee members - i.
+Voting members of the Executive Council are the Faculty Senate President, President-Elect, and Past President. - b.
+Selection of council members - i.
 Members are selected due to their ex-officio status.
 If, for any reason, one of these officers is not able to sit on the council, the current President with the concurrence of the Faculty Senate will select another Assembly member to be a member of the Executive Council. - c.
 Terms of service - i.
-Committee members serve terms commencing on the first day of a Fall term contract and ending after one year.

-- ii.
-Each member will serve for 3 consecutive years coinciding with their term on the University of Alaska Faculty Alliance. - d.
-Duties of the council.
+Committee members serve terms commencing on the first day of a Fall term contract and ending after one academic year. - ii.
+Each member will serve for 3 consecutive academic years coinciding with their term on the University of Alaska Faculty Alliance. - iii.
+Up to one month additional workload for the President may be negotiated each summer. - d.
+Duties of the Council

 The duties of the Executive Council include but are not limited to:

-i. representing the UAS Faculty Assembly on the University of Alaska Faculty Alliance;

-ii. appointing members of the Assembly to non-Senate University committees requiring faculty representation in the event the full Senate is not available;

-iii. formulating official Faculty Senate responses to administrative queries or actions in the event the full Senate is not available;

-iv. representing Faculty Senate when decisions cannot be made at a scheduled meeting of the Faculty Senate;

-v. reporting any actions taken by the Council to the Faculty Senate at its next meeting.
+- i. representing the UAS Faculty Assembly on the University of Alaska Faculty Alliance; - ii. appointing members of the Assembly to non-Senate University committees requiring faculty representation in the event the full Senate is not available; - iii. formulating official Faculty Senate responses to administrative queries or actions in the event the full Senate is not available; - iv. representing Faculty Senate when decisions cannot be made at a scheduled meeting of the Faculty Senate; - v. reporting any actions taken by the Council to the Faculty Senate at its next meeting.